Crypto Tax Mistakes to Avoid When Filing Taxes

 • The IRS has advanced tools to track crypto activities, making it crucial to report all transactions accurately, including airdrops, trades, and staking rewards.
 Failure to report these can lead to penalties, audits, and potential legal consequences.

 • Proper record-keeping and accurate reporting of crypto transactions, including cost basis and capital gains, are essential to avoid IRS scrutiny.
-Utilizing crypto tax software like ours at TokenTax can simplify the process and help minimize tax liability.
+Using crypto tax software like ours at TokenTax can simplify the process and help minimize tax liability.

 Underestimating the IRS’ ability to trace your crypto activity